bitcraft/pytmx/readme.md

 ===============================================================================

 ### PyTMX is efficient:
-* Only the tiles used on a map are loaded into memory
 * Map information is stored as integers, not python objects (32+kb)
 * Extensive use of generators and iterators make it easy on memory
 * Code is designed for compact size and readability